It’s hard to pinpoint the moment everything got crazy.

 Does taking a slow and considered approach to an athlete’s development mean they’ll be left behind and shut themselves off to bigger opportunities?

-Just a few years ago, I was fortunate enough to coach a 19/U state league team that included three players who would go on to much bigger and better things: 2018 NSW Swifts defender Kate Eddy, Melbourne Vixens training partner and Victorian Fury captain Lara Dunkley, and Magpies Netball training partner Sam Gooden.
+Just a few years ago, I was fortunate enough to coach a 19/U state league team that included three players who would go on to much bigger and better things: NSW Swifts and now Melbourne Vixens defender Kate Eddy, Melbourne Vixens and now Queensland Firebirds midcourter Lara Dunkley, and Magpies Netball training partner Sam Gooden.

 I know – lucky, right?